 When I started blogging, I wrote about whatever had my attention, I thought was funny, or bothered me.
 If I had a consistent reader (which I may have had two), then that person didn’t know what he was getting himself into (remember the speedo?).

-I have seen teacher blogs that talk about everything that goes on with the teacher in the classroom, to the person’s cat, to the wine person enjoys on the weekend.
+I have seen teacher blogs where the writer talks about everything that goes on from the classroom, to the cat, to the wine she enjoys on the weekend.
 Sometimes there would be useful information and perspective that I could apply to my life, but most of the posts were about things the writer cared about.
 That’s fine, but your reader has to care about those same things in the same way that you do to maintain his or her interest.

 “But, I love biographies!”
 Sure, when the person is already interesting because of something great he or she did.
 I love Hockey, and the San Jose Sharks are my team.
 If a half-way decent biography hit the shelves about Brent Burns, I would snatch it up quick.
 Why?
 Because the guy is a sensation!
 Not only did he win the Norris Trophy in 2017 (best defenseman in the league) while being one of the top scorers on his team, the dude has flair you have to see to believe (plaid suits, a lumberjack beard, and the most charming toothless smile a Wookie has ever had.
 Here, take a look!).
 The point is, he’s interesting because of his skill and personality, both of which have taken him 30 years to develop.
 So I would like to know more about what makes this guy tick!
 But if you’re not scoring 80+ points a season from the blue line while getting your teeth knocked out, I don’t know why I should be interested.